 How does such a calamity reverberate through time?
 How does war live within us, even when we are at peace?

-Iraqi authors join writers and members of the Notre Dame community to discuss the aftermaths of war and peace, and explore how the invasion of Iraq subsists in the present.
+Iraqi and Iranian authors join writers and members of the Notre Dame community to discuss the aftermaths of war and peace, and explore how the invasion of Iraq subsists in the present.

 This is the second of two events examining the history and legacy of the U.S. invasion of Iraq.
 Join us for Aftermaths I on Thursday, March 30 »

 Amal Al-Jubouri is an Iraqi writer, poet, translator, journalist and publisher.
 She published her first collection of poems, Wine from Wounds, at the age of 19.
 After studying English Literature at the University of Baghdad, she worked as a journalist and translator, and founded East-West Publishing, whose mission is to introduce works of international literature to the Iraqi literary scene.
 In 1997, seeking political asylum, Al-Jubouri immigrated to Germany where she launched Al-Diwan, the first and only Arab-German literary magazine.
-Al-Jubouri is the author of five collections, translated into 12 languages.
+Al-Jubouri is the author of seven collections, translated into 12 languages, and has published 14 books.
+Her book 99 Veils received the award for best Arabic from the Paris Arabic Literature Society.

 Mortada Gzar is an Iraqi novelist, filmmaker, and visual artist.
 Born in Kuwait in 1982, he has an engineering degree from the University of Baghdad, and has been a resident at the Iowa International Writers’ Workshop.
 He has written, directed, and produced several films that have screened at international festivals.
 His animated short film Language won the Doha Film Award.
 He is the author of three novels: Broom of Paradise, Sayyid Asghar Akbar, and My Beautiful Cult.